01 of 06

 05 of 06

-There is always room for something sweet on St Patrick's Day.
-Barm Brack is one of Ireland's most famous bakery products.
-The name comes from breac which means speckled, referring to the fruit in the loaf.
-Guinness and Baileys Irish Cream also has a way of sneaking into Irish cakes and puddings.
-I wonder why?Continue to 6 of 6 below.
+There is always room for something sweet on St. Patrick's Day.
+Barmbrack, an Irish fruit cake, is one of Ireland's most famous bakery products—the name comes from breac which means speckled, referring to the fruit in the loaf.
+Baileys Irish Cream also has a way of sneaking into Irish cakes and puddings, such as in the frosting of Baileys Irish Cream cupcakes, turning an often kid-centric dessert into an adult treat.
+Or a traditional Irish bread and butter pudding—an ideal dish for using... up that leftover bread—but this one is for adults only.Continue to 6 of 6 below.

 06 of 06

-There can be no mention of Ireland, or Irish food and drink without a 'Pint of the Black Stuff," and Irish Beer putting in an appearance.
+There can be no mention of Ireland, or Irish food and drink, without a "pint of the Black Stuff" and Irish beer making an appearance.
 Guinness is considered Ireland's national drink and is known around the world.